Karumi/Rosie/README.md

 	/*...*/
 }
 ```
-You can create your own factory that converts Exceptions to Error, here you can unify errors or add UI related info to your errors.
+You can create your own ErrorFactory implementation to map Exceptions to Errors.
+In your implementation you can unify your error handling.

 ```java
 public class CustomErrorFactory extends ErrorFactory {